Translated from MSZ 4-1980

 Where’s the class character in this?

-All these silly assumptions change nothing in principle about the parental practice which, even in bourgeois families, produces a little creep who has learned, by means of his parents’ crazy attention, how to demand that his “case” of growing up be treated properly.
-Because they become so well trained in the elementary tricks of morally putting on the dear neighbors, and because they are savvy to every trick in the book about the pedagogical objectives pursued on their behalf, they soon discover an opportunity to play the role of the parenting problems they have always been treated as when developing their little personalities.
+All these silly assumptions change nothing in principle about the parental practice that in bourgeois families also spawns little creeps who have learned how to use the crazy affection of their parents to demand proper treatment of their “case” of growing up.
+Because they are so well trained in the elementary gimmicks of morally scamming the loved neighbor and know every trick in the book about the goals in bringing them up, they soon find a chance to act out like the parenting problem they have always been treated as when developing their little personalities.
 In developing this skill, children who get too much enjoyment out of their daily performance as budding adults may develop greater abilities to present themselves accordingly.
-This allows them to better express their childish nature – they are either well-behaved, not only in the knowledge that it might be useful, but also in the self-confidence that it is already useful, or they are naughty, calculating the other way around for the same enhanced importance – but the advantage, also in relation to their peers, is not on their side, because their means, unlike those of their elders, are limited to being well-behaved and refusing to be, and a peer can always punch them on the nose.
-The special character “formation” of creeps from “good homes” can therefore be safely ignored – as can the special delusion of their producers, which some fans of egalitarian child raising won’t want to hear, but is already well-established in this country thanks to parental help.
+This allows them to better express their childish nature – they are either well-behaved, not only knowing it might be useful, but also self-confident that it already is useful, or they are naughty, calculating the other way around for the same enhanced importance – but the advantage, also in relation to their peers, is not on their side, because their means, unlike those of their elders, are limited to being well-behaved and refusing to be and a peer can always punch them on the nose.
+The special character “formation” of little creeps from “good homes” can therefore be safely ignored – as can the special delusion of their producers, which some fans of egalitarian child raising won’t want to hear, but is already well-established in this country thanks to parental help.